Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Why do some programmers put parentheses around the expression in a `return` statement?
+<span class="ques"></span> Why do some programmers put parentheses around the expression in a `return` statement?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: The examples in the first edition of Kernighan and Ritchie's *The C Programming Language* always have parentheses in `return` statements, even though they aren't required.
+<span class="ans"></span> The examples in the first edition of Kernighan and Ritchie's *The C Programming Language* always have parentheses in `return` statements, even though they aren't required.
 Programmers (and authors of subsequent books) picked up the habit from K&R. I don't use these parentheses, since they're unnecessary and contribute nothing to readability.
 (Kernighan and Ritchie apparently agree: the return statements in the second edition of *The C Programming Language* lack parentheses.)

 </div>
 <!-- END: div -->